KubawGaming/HoloCraftAPI/README.md

 <bold>[![](https://jitpack.io/v/KubawGaming/HoloCraftAPI.svg)](https://jitpack.io/#KubawGaming/HoloCraftAPI)</bold> <strong>Its project version used in gradle/maven</strong>

 <br>
-An easy-to-use library that allows you to create holograms using packets.
+An easy-to-use library that allows you to create and manage holograms.
 The code was tested on minecraft version 1.20.4.
 I did not check compatibility with other versions!

 ## Plugins required